The Best Hot Chocolate Recipe

-I’ve tested numerous ways of making it to narrow it down to the best one.
-My family and friends happily enlisted to help me taste test all the hot chocolate recipes.
+I’ve had my family and friends test several variations and vote on each one.
+(Not that I had to convince anyone to taste test homemade hot chocolate.)
 After the first few rounds, we immediately discarded ones made with just cocoa powder and ones made with higher ratio of chocolate to milk.

 Using just cocoa powder just did not give the drink any body or richness, and it always tasted a little bit grainy.
 The cups that featured more chocolate than milk were way too thick!
 I felt like I was sipping on chocolate syrup.